-Oligonucleotide and gene synthesis technology have largely made more traditional techniques to clone genomic DNA and RNA isolated directly from organisms, obsolete.
-Traditional cDNA, genomic, and other fragment libraries have become antiquated—-replaced by well-defined arrayed or pooled libraries made from synthesized sequences.
-In addition to improving the efficiency and quality of cloned constructs and libraries, these synthetic sources of genetic sequences have enabled researchers to design and build defined libraries of elements that are not naturally occurring, such as barcoded sequences, novel promoters, and CRISPR sgRNA.
+Oligonucleotide and gene synthesis technology have largely made obsolete the more traditional techniques to clone genomic DNA and RNA isolated directly from organisms.
+Traditional cDNA, genomic, and other fragment libraries have become antiquated, replaced by well-defined arrayed or pooled libraries made from synthesized sequences.
+In addition to improving the efficiency and quality of cloned constructs and libraries, these synthetic sources of genetic sequences have enabled researchers to design and build defined libraries of elements that are not naturally occurring, such as barcoded sequences, novel promoters, CRISPR sgRNA, and shRNA.

-As one of the pioneers in creating libraries with synthetic oligonucleotides, Cellecta has developed a proficiency in producing high-quality libraries expressing short genetic elements, such as shRNA, peptides, enzyme active site elements, and sgRNA.
-While Cellecta uses standard proven cloning techniques to generate these libraries, there are many technical challenges that need to be overcome to fully produce libraries with representative, evenly distributed elements that are amenable to next-generation sequencing read-outs.
+As one of the pioneers in creating libraries with synthetic oligonucleotides, Cellecta has developed a proficiency in producing high-quality libraries expressing short genetic elements, such as shRNA, peptides, enzyme active site elements, and most recently, sgRNA.
+While Cellecta uses standard proven cloning techniques to generate these libraries, there are many technical challenges that need to be overcome to fully produce libraries with representative, evenly distributed elements that are amenable to Next-Generation Sequencing (NGS) read-outs.

 We have also developed: